Skip to Content

 The peek-a-boo boxing style can definitely be quite effective.
 However, it requires the athlete to intensely train within the method and maintain constant (and risky) forward pressure.
 Finally, it may not be the best overall style for many as there are several boxing styles that suite different boxers.

-We go over which body type, attributes, and skills that work best with the peek-a-boy style next.
+We go over which body type, attributes, and skills that work best with the peek-a-boo style next.
 While we’ve seen how effective it was for Iron Mike, there really haven’t been to many other top tier boxers to use the style at that same leve.

 What Body Type and Attributes Work Well with Peekaboo Boxing